For the Netherlands

 How do I measure if my optimization works?

 Track these metrics: SNR (higher is better), packet loss % (lower is better), air utilization (under 10%), battery life (measure actual runtime), message latency (time from send to receive).
+Also look at the RF environment: if you are close to a 4G or 5G cell site, strong out-of-band signals can hurt reception.
+In that case, a suitable cavity filter may be more useful than changing SF or CR.

 Can I use different configs on different nodes?